 Lendina Versus The FBI

-Special Agent David Hanko ushered Lendina Bisha and Magda Galanis and their lawyer into the interview room.
+Special Agent David Hanko ushered Lendina Bisha, Magda Galanis, and their lawyer into the interview room.

 Lendina wore a stylish black and white knitted business suit.
 Her long brown hair included two braids tied to a clip behind her head.
 She was smiling, showing no fear or nervousness.

 Magda Galanis wore a simple pink floral wrap dress.
-Her oval face, with full lips and piercing blue eyes, also revealed no fear.
-Both women were wearing an an exotic perfume, noticed instantly by the men in the room.
+Her oval face, full lips, and piercing blue eyes revealed no fear.
+Both women were wearing an exotic perfume, noticed instantly by the men in the room.

 Her lawyer, Tony Sipelli, was a hulking Italian who smelled of day-old beer and slobber-soaked cigars.
 The three took seats together at the interview table.

 “Good afternoon, Mrs. Bisha and Ms. Galanis.
 I’m Special Agent in Charge D’Marcus Mason.
 On my right is Special Agent David Hanko, and on my left is Commander Ryan DiMarco of the Chicago Police.
-As you can see from the cameras in the room, this interview is being recorded.
+As you can see from the cameras in the room, we are recording this interview.
 Let me remind you that lying to an FBI Agent is a felony.”

 Lendina Bisha focused her icy stare at Agent Mason, morphing her expression to a blasé smile.